ID: S202602050916

 This command gives you information about your nvidia GPU, and on this website you’ll be able to find the codenames.

 Make sure to pick the right drivers as told on the nvidia page on the ArchWiki.
-I ran this:
+I ran this since this is the right one for my system:

 sudo pacman -S nvidia-open